SettleMint

 Register / replace / remove feedsfeedsManagerFeeds manager

-Publish feed updatesNo role requiredAny user, but must be a trusted issuer for the feed's topic
+Publish feed updatesNo platform role requiredAny user with an associated identity, but the identity must be a trusted issuer for the feed's topic

 Changing roles on the System Access Manager